riffraph/cloud-resume/README.md

 Using Firebase on GCP, since the solution is intended to be ran on GCP.

 # Web server

 Using NGINX in a docker container.

-to run environment

-`docker-compose up --detach`
+to run environment locally: `docker-compose up --detach`